-The SLOWPOKE-2 nuclear reactor and facility is operated by the Department of Chemistry and Chemical Engineering for the Department of National Defence.
+The SLOWPOKE-2 nuclear reactor and facility is located in Module 5 of the Sawyer Building.
+Installed in 1985, this research reactor is operated by the Department of Chemistry and Chemical Engineering for the Department of National Defence.
 The reactor and the associated laboratory equipment are used for the education of undergraduate and postgraduate students, for research and analytical applications, and for training and support of DND personnel.
 Specific capabilities include neutron activation analysis, neutron radiography, liquid scintillation counting, and low-level and transportable gamma spectrometry.